aschuler84/MANAi/README.md

 # Mana Idea Plugin
 The Mana tool provides ease of use for energy consumption profiling on Intel PCs.
-Therefore, Mana RAPL leverages Intels Running Average Power Limit (RAPL) to provide Feedback to developers on the energy consumption of their applications.
-As such Mana RAPL is designed as Intellij IDEA plugin and thus allows to be integrated into a developers workflow when developing applications.
+Therefore, Mana RAPL leverages Intel's Running Average Power Limit (RAPL) to provide Feedback to developers on the energy consumption of their applications.
+As such Mana RAPL is designed as Intellij IDEA plugin and thus allows to be integrated into a developers' workflow when developing applications.
-Currently Mana RAPL is primarily tailored to be used in connection with Java applications, however its modular Design allow to further extend it to other languages and development environments.
+Currently, Mana RAPL is primarily tailored to be used in connection with Java applications, however its modular Design allow to further extend it to other languages and development environments.
 Once Mana is installed and configured correctly, one can execute unit tests in a Java application using the respective Mana command runner in IDEA.
 Once a unit is executed using Mana RAPL, the RAPL